Frequently Asked Questions

 Is an English proficiency exam required for admission to the LLM program?

-For the one year program, the minimum score required on the TOEFL exam is 88, although strong preference is given to applicants with scores over 100.
-For the one year program, the minimum score required on the IELTS is 7.0.
+For the General LLM program, the minimum score required on the TOEFL exam is 88, although strong preference is given to applicants with scores over 100.
+The minimum score required on the IELTS is 7.0.

-For the two year program, the minimum score required on the TOEFL exam is 61, although strong preference is given to applicants with scores between 62 - 87.
-For the two year program, the minimum score required on the IELTS is 6.0, although strong preference is given to applicants with scores between 6.0 - 6.5.
+For the LLM + Legal English & US Law Foundations program, the minimum score required on the TOEFL exam is 61, although strong preference is given to applicants with scores between 62 - 87.
+The minimum score required on the IELTS is 6.0, although strong preference is given to applicants with scores between 6.0 - 6.5.

 What are the University of Oregon’s ETS TOEFL institution codes?